ideas/guides/style/nodejs/README.md

   - Use single quotes `''` for strings.

-  - Strings longer than 80 characters should be written across multiple lines using string concatenation.
+  - Strings that cause the line to go over 100 characters should be written across multiple lines using string concatenation.

   - When programmatically building up strings, use template strings instead of concatenation.
 Template strings give you a readable, concise syntax with proper newlines and string interpolation features.